 I want to share the 5 best ways to use tea tree oil.
-First, I am going to tell you what it is, where it comes from, and some of the warnings that come with using tea tree oil.
-It is advised that you consult you doctor before using essential oils such as tea tree oil.
+First, I am going to tell you what it is, where it comes from, and some of the warnings that come with using it.
+It’s advised that you consult your doctor before using essential oils.

-If used undiluted, it could cause contact dermatitis or other problems may occur.
-We are all different and our bodies will act differently sometimes.
-For most people when properly diluted there is no allergic reaction to tea tree oil, but for some people there is an allergic reaction.
+If used undiluted, it could cause contact dermatitis or other problems that may occur.
+We’re all different and our bodies can react differently.
+For most people when properly diluted there is no allergic reaction to it, but for some people, there is an allergic reaction.

-Mostly used topically (on skin.)
-It is said that tea tree is not to be ingested.
-I do see some recipes for toothpaste here and there using tea tree, they usually advise that you do not swallow the toothpaste.
-Internal use (mostly in children) caused drowsiness, allergic reactions, rashes, loss of muscles control in arms and legs.
-One person supposedly drank half a cup of tea tree oil and went into a coma.
-With all these statements, I would not suggest ingesting tea tree oil at all.
-See disclaimer.
+Tea tree oil is mostly used topically (on skin).
+It’s said that tea tree is not to be ingested.
+I do see some recipes for toothpaste here and there using tea tree, they usually advise that you don’t swallow the toothpaste.
+Internal use (mostly in children) caused drowsiness, allergic reactions, rashes, loss of muscle control in arms and legs.
+One person supposedly drank half a cup of it and went into a coma.
+With all these statements, I wouldn’t suggest ingesting it at all.

-Some small studies have been done on the effects of tea tree on certain types of infection, and it faired well, but extensive research still has not been done.
-You should most certainly only use tea tree oil with the consult of your doctor first!
-This will help ensure that you are using it properly and that any medications you are taking will be safe and effective.
+Some small studies have been done on the effects of tea tree on certain types of infection, and it faired well, but extensive research still hasn’t been done.
+You should most certainly only use the oil with the consult of your doctor first!
+This will help ensure that you’re using it properly and that any medications you are taking will be safe and effective.

-Oil that has been exposed to air may trigger allergies more than fresh tea tree oil.
-It is advised that you do not use it after it has oxidized.
+Oil that’s been exposed to air may trigger allergies more than fresh oil.
+It’s advised that you don’t use it after it has oxidized.

-Consult a physician before using essential oil.
-These uses are not meant to diagnose, cure or prevent any disease.
-Affiliate links included in this post.
-See disclaimer.
+Consult a physician before using essential oils.
+These statements have not been evaluated by the FDA and are not meant to treat, cure, or prevent any disease or disorder.